 This course provides advanced students of Russian the opportunity to continue their study of the language, concentrating on the development of four skills: reading, writing, speaking and listening.
 To strengthen their writing, students will be required to write several essays during the course of the semester.
 Work for the course will involve regular study of new vocabulary, reading a variety of texts, and writing essays.
 This course can be repeated for credit up to 1.0 unit with permission of the instructor.
 Prerequisite: RUSS 213Y–214Y or permission of instructor.
 Offered every year.

 This course is designed to provide advanced students the opportunity to refine and increase their ability to write, read and speak Russian.
 Students will review grammatical structures and work on developing written and oral proficiency.
 Readings and class discussions will center on cultural and literary material, Russian print media and occasional films.
 A strong emphasis will be placed on a comprehensive grammar review, with special attention to typical topics of difficulty.
-This course can be repeated for credit up to 1.0 Kenyon unit.
-In such a case, permission of the instructor is required.
+This course can be repeated for credit up to 1.0 unit with permission of the instructor.
 Prerequisite: RUSS 213Y-214Y.
 Offered every year.

 Tolstoy and Dostoevsky may be Russian literature's best-known ambassadors to the West, but at its heart, Russian literature is a tradition of poetry, not prose.
 Because this poetry has fared poorly in translation, its rich heritage has remained all but off-limits to the rest of the world.
 This course will introduce students to Russian lyric poetry by showing its historical development from the late 18th to the 20th century, encompassing both Golden and Silver Ages.
 We will pay particularly close attention to Pushkin, whose genius is notoriously underappreciated outside Russia.
 We will weave our way through poetic movements including Symbolism, Acmeism and Futurism, but we will also look beyond these convenient categories in our assessment of the figures who towered above them: Block, Akhmatova, Mandelstam, Mayakovsky, Pasternak and Tsvetaeva.
 Our day-to-day focus will be on reading, translating, understanding and appreciating Russian poetry.
 All poetry readings will be in Russian.
 Prerequisite: RUSS 213Y–214Y or permission of instructor.